-The monitoring programme for dangerous substances has identified one estuary in the South Eastern RBD, the Suir Estuary, as failing chemical status due to breaches of standards for brominated diphenlyethers, endosulfan, pentachlorobenzene and polyaromatic hydrocarbons.
-The extent of the problem with dangerous substances has not yet been fully assessed.
+Recently introduced dangerous substances monitoring programmes have identified one water body in the Western RBD, the Deel a tributary of the Moy, which is failing chemical status.
+As the monitoring programme is new the extent of the problem with dangerous substances is not known.
 A wide range of chemicals, harmful to the aquatic environment and which may be toxic to people, plants and animals, are contained in everyday products used in households, industry, forestry, agriculture, construction sites and water or wastewater treatment works.
 Runoff from roads and urban areas can contain dangerous substances arising from the combustion of hydrocarbon fuels.
 Some dangerous substances can be toxic to aquatic plants and animals at very low concentrations.
 They can persist in waters and sediments and accumulate in the bodies of aquatic organisms, poisoning them and causing problems higher up the food chain or interfering with their natural breeding processes.